What is required to get a market started?

 Pre-establishing your market

-It is advisable that before instigating any market, a Community Consultation process is carried out.
-This can be done through a number of different means and ultimately is there to establish the demand and expectations for any market you may wish to create.
+Before starting any market, it is advised that a Community Consultation process is carried out.
+This can be done in a number of ways and is there to help establish the demand and expectations for your market.

 Your market location

-Traditionally, you may associate a market with an outdoor venue such as a green space, village common or even facilities attached to churches or other community buildings.
+Traditionally, markets are associated with outdoor venues such as green spaces, village commons or facilities for public use, like those attached to churches or other community buildings.

 Large car park spaces and local village halls, where available, can often be the perfect location for markets.

-Any facilities used for a market may require certain permissions.
-In the event that land is needed as well, requests may need to be approved.
+Facilities used for a market or other events may require certain permissions and in the event that land is needed too, requests may need to be approved.
 With relation to any relevant permissions, please ensure to:

 - Obtain any permissions in writing where possible